eremetic-framework/eremetic/README.md

   "mem":       22.0,
   // String, full tag or hash of container to run "image":   "busybox",
-  // Boolean, if set to true, docker image will be pulled before each task launch.
+  // Boolean, if set to true, docker image will be pulled before each task launch "force_pull_image": false,
-  "force_pull_image": false,
+  // Boolean, if set to true, docker will run the container in 'privileged' mode giving it all capabilities "privileged": false,
   // String, command to run in the docker container "command": "echo $(date)",
   // Array of Strings, arguements to pass to the docker container entrypoint